- Why company size is so important in business acquisition

 Despite the higher multiple, you are making $479k in post-debt free cash flow on the same $160k in equity down.

 Also, this larger business likely has around $5mm in top-line revenue.
-In a business of that size, the current seller/owner/operator is likely not doing any technical work, which helps derisk the transition.
+A large business's current seller/owner/operator is probably not doing any technical work, making the transition less risky.

 The Equity Fund